Updates on COVID-19 related developments within the University can be found at https://coronavirus.lehigh. edu

 OTHER GOOD LINKS:

-The Lehigh University Physics Department has lots of good physics links.
+The Lehigh University Physics Department has good physics links.

 The Lehigh University Main Web Page is here.